alexandergreenberg/alexandergreenberg.github.io/03_Teaching.md

 * #### General Philosophy Tutorials

-This is the syllabus and reading list for my tutorials for the *General Philosophy* Prelim. paper at the University of Oxford.
+This is the syllabus and reading list for my tutorials for the *General Philosophy* Prelim paper at the University of Oxford.

   * [General Philosophy Tutorials](/pdfs/oxford-general-philosophy-tutorials.pdf){:target="_blank"}